Biden Administration Commits Up to $1.3 Billion to Support New Power Lines Enhancing the U.S. Grid

 Among the projects supported by these capacity contracts is the Cross-Tie 1,500-megawatt (MW) line, which is designed to link existing transmission systems in Utah and Nevada.
 This project aims to enhance grid reliability and resilience.

-The third project, the Twin States Clean Energy Link, is a proposed 1,200 MW line with the goal of augmenting the capacity of the New England power grid.
+The third project, the Twin States Clean Energy Link, is a proposed 1,200 MW line with the goal of augmenting the capacity of the power grid.
 It is intended to provide access to clean energy, including hydropower from Quebec, Canada.
-Construction for this line is anticipated to begin in late 2026, allowing it to transmit power to Canada as wind power capacity expands in New England.
+Construction for this line is anticipated to begin in late 2026, allowing it to transmit power to Canada as offshore wind power capacity expands in New England.

 In addition to these developments, the Energy Department published a study that underscores the need for further action, emphasizing the importance of increasing interregional transmission capacity.
 By 2030, the study contends that substantial deployments of interregional transfer capacity are required in multiple regions across the country to ensure a more resilient and robust power grid.